Kchaitanya30/Processing-Geographic-Data/Geometry Processing and Method Development/README.md

 - Join field: NEAR_FID
 - Transfer fields:
    - Select All fields are selected expect shape_area and shape_length
-- In the tracts there are lot of nulls because they are not attached to any of the township pieces
+- In the tracts there are many nulls because they are not attached to any township pieces

 ## Merge: